zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

   for the respective task on the HMC.
 In that case, there should be some other HMC admin you can go to to get the Web Services API enabled.

+* The HMC should be configured with a CA-verifiable server certificate because since version 0.7.0, the zhmc exporter will reject self-signed certificates by default.
+See :ref:`HMC certificate` for details.

 Setting up firewalls or proxies
 -------------------------------